saffi-codefresh/tsc-log-fresh/README.md

 * The tracked containers are specified in a conf file: tracklog.conf
 * The file stores the last "hour" retrieved which enables incremental pull

-## pull the logs, similar to docker logs
+## Pull the logs, similar to docker logs
 * npm logs chosen
 ** Pull all logs of container named "chosen"
 ** optional: --since DATE --until Date, which provide a range which include that time.